Date

 Does checking my credit score hurt my credit?

-No, checking your own credit or credit score will not affect, lower or impact your credit of any kind.
+No, checking your own credit or credit score will not have any impact on your overall score.
 There is a difference between soft and hard inquiry.
 A soft inquiry is individually checking your own credit, credit score or pulling your own credit report.
-By just looking through a soft inquiry, there will be no impact on your credit.
+Looking at your file through a soft inquiry, will have no impact on your credit.

 A hard inquiry is when you are actively applying for a loan, credit card or leasing a motor vehicle.
 This is when you have given the creditors permission to inquire into your account and have it recorded as a hard inquiry.
-This will impact your credit score the more often you do it.
+Frequent hard inquiries will impact your credit score.

 Can multiple credit applications lower my credit score?